Zelfconnect/RPG/Instructions/project-status.md

 * [March 5, 2025] - Enhanced Firebase configuration with Firestore
 * [March 5, 2025] - Implemented user profile creation and management
 * [March 5, 2025] - Added character stats display on dashboard
+* [March 13, 2025] - Implemented Current State Assessment for character creation
+* [March 13, 2025] - Enhanced character attribute calculation system
+* [March 13, 2025] - Added dual assessment approach (current state + future vision)
+* [March 14, 2025] - Improved UI layout and styling for character creation components
+* [March 14, 2025] - Implemented defensive programming in character components to prevent runtime errors
+* [March 14, 2025] - Enhanced type safety for character data handling throughout the application

 ## Next Steps
-1. Implement Character Creation flow
-2. Create Daily Quests functionality
+1. Enhance Character Attribute System with 0-10 scale and weighted scoring
+2. Improve Current State Assessment with self-ratings and activity frequency
+3. Set up responsive PWA configuration
+4. Create Quest system with attribute growth mechanics
-3. Develop Achievements system
+5. Develop Achievements system
-4. Build Skill Tree visualization
+6. Build Skill Tree visualization
-5. Implement Monthly Cycle features
+7. Implement Monthly Cycle features

 ## Known Issues
 * Need to implement proper error handling for Firebase operations
 * Need to add form validation for user inputs
 * Need to implement proper loading states for async operations
+* ~~Runtime errors when handling undefined character data~~ (Fixed with defensive programming)

 ## Notes
 The project now has a solid foundation with React, TypeScript, Tailwind CSS, and Firebase.
 The authentication flow is fully implemented with user profile creation and management.
 The dashboard displays character stats and progress.

-The next phase will focus on implementing the character creation flow and quest system.
+Recent improvements focused on enhancing the character creation flow with better UI styling and robust error handling.
+We implemented defensive programming techniques across all character-related components to prevent runtime errors when handling potentially undefined or null values.
+Specific improvements include:

+1. **CharacterCreation.tsx**: Added proper error handling for loading character data, with try/catch blocks and type checking for loaded data.
+Enhanced navigation logic with safer property access.

+2. **CharacterSummary.tsx**: Implemented defensive coding to handle undefined values in character data, ensuring the component can gracefully handle missing data without crashing.

+3. **FutureSelfSnapshot.tsx**: Added safety checks for initialData, ensuring proper initialization of state variables and form validation even when data is incomplete.

+4. **CurrentStateAssessment.tsx**: Enhanced type safety for activityFrequency and selfRatings objects, with proper default values and type checking to prevent runtime errors.

+These changes significantly improve the application's stability and user experience by preventing unexpected crashes during the character creation process.

 Updates to this status document should be made regularly as features are implemented.